 - Tuition: $1,342

-Wentworth Institute of Technology’s School of Computing and Data Science grants an M.S. in Applied Computer Science, a full-time degree delivered as a hybrid program.
-The Master’s degree plan, with a concentration in Artificial Intelligence and Machine Learning, gives graduates practical skills to advance their careers in the field.
-As an online program, students can complete it in under two years.
-Their focus areas comprise programming, computer systems fundamentals, including computer organizations, operation systems, databases, data communication, and more.
-Based on our ranking, WIT is No. 13 as the best school with a well-rounded degree program.
+Wentworth Institute of Technology’s School of Computing and Data Science offers an M.S. in Applied Computer Science, a full-time degree delivered in a hybrid format.
+The master’s degree plan, with a concentration in Artificial Intelligence and Machine Learning, gives graduates practical skills to advance their careers in the field.
+As an online master’s program, students can complete it in under two years.
+Focus areas include programming, computer systems fundamentals, including computer organizations, operation systems, databases, data communication, and more.

-The Master’s in Computer Science at Florida Institute of Technology provides future students with relevant technical skills to enter top jobs, including information technology, database information, etc. Its graduates will gain other essentials in developing and designing algorithms, test software, and information systems.
+The Master’s in Computer Science at the Florida Institute of Technology provides future students with relevant technical skills to enter top jobs, including information technology, database information, etc. Its graduates will gain other essentials in developing and designing algorithms, test software, and information systems.
 FIT’s professors mentor and work closely with students on coursework and research.
-As an interdisciplinary degree plan, it offers research areas, such as machine learning, speech recognition, cryptography, computer vision, computer networks, intelligent systems, and much more.
-We ranked FIT No. 7 as the best college with a robust master’s program.
+As an interdisciplinary degree plan, it offers research areas like machine learning, speech recognition, cryptography, computer vision, computer networks, intelligent systems, and others for those who choose the thesis option.
+The school offers four separate AI and machine learning-focused courses that make up 12 of the 30 required credits.

 - Graduation rate: 56 percent

 The Master of Science in Computer Science at the University of North Carolina-Charlotte equips students with planning, design, implementation, testing, computer management systems, applications, and infrastructural skills.
 Research areas involve 3D HCI, algorithms, artificial intelligence, data mining, machine learning (cloud computing, robotics, wireless networks), and more.
-Future students who want to enroll in the Masters’s program must know programming languages, data structures, algorithms, operating systems, or computer architecture.
-According to our ranking, UNCC is No. 17 as the best college with a robust master’s degree program.
+Once accepted to the master’s program students can choose the AI, Robotics, and Gaming concentration and take their 9 required credits in AI and machine learning classes.
+For the capstone class, students can choose to pursue the individual study in AI option.

-The School of Medicine at Oregon Health and Sciences University grants a Master’s in Computer Science and Electrical Engineering, a one-year program.
+The School of Medicine at Oregon Health and Sciences University grants a Master’s in Computer Science and Electrical Engineering, a one-and-a-half-year program.
 Students with undergraduate and graduate-level courses, including computer science, programming, data structures, math calculus, probability, and, statistics can apply for admission into the program.
-Classes consist of machine learning, natural language processing, speech and signal processing, etc. OHC is No.18 as the best school with a comprehensive computer science master’s degree program.
+Classes consist of machine learning, natural language processing, speech and signal processing, etc. Students will work with their advisory committee to hand-pick their classes so they can pursue their interests.
+There are machine learning courses available in both the CS and EE course options as well as machine learning research possibilities for those who are interested in research or continuing on to get a Ph.D.
+Students can choose to use independent study classes and research credits toward their elective requirements to better focus their time on their AI and machine learning interests.

 Need help finding the right online college or university?
 We’re here to help you to make a smart choice in your career move.